Lesley Wylie

-Leslie Charles Wylie (1887–1959) was a professional rugby league footballer in the New South Wales Rugby League (NSWRL).
+Leslie Charles George Wylie (1887–1959) was a professional rugby league footballer in the New South Wales Rugby League (NSWRL).

 Playing career

 Born in Berrima, New South Wales, Wylie played for the Eastern Suburbs club in the 1910 season.
 He made his debut against Western Suburbs in round 1 of the 1910 season scoring a try in a 24–14 victory.
 His final game for Eastern Suburbs came in round 14 against Glebe as Easts ran out winners 36–0.